SQL Server Tips

 • Minus: Have to use SQL Enterprise edition.
 But that’s the version we used already.
 No problem there.

 • Plus: Can use SQL Server database partial availability (ignore that doc is about SQL 2005 – most of it relevant and shows how things still work today).
 Partial Availability is awesome.
 If we ever have to restore PROD from backup, we can restore PRIMARY file group (FG), plus FG with last 90 days of data and DB is now available for taking transactions.
-Restoring older data, can continue in the background into those READ_ONLY FGs, while PROD is humming along
+Restoring older data, can continue in the background into those READ_ONLY FGs, while PROD is humming along.

-• But before we could implement partitioning, we had to UNDO someone else failed partitioning attempt.
+But before we could implement partitioning, we had to UNDO someone else failed partitioning attempt.

-Antivirus and db corruption
+Antivirus and DB corruption

-1. When we started working on this filestream db, one of the first things was to run DBCC CHECKDB.
-Which found about 40 corruption errors.
-Which could not be fixed with SQL commands.
+When we started working on this FILESTREAM DB, one of the first things was to run DBCC CHECKDB.

-2. We ended up calling Microsoft Support and their suggestion was to export all data out into a new db.
+We ended up calling Microsoft Support and their suggestion was to export all data out into a new DB.
 And throw old one out after.
-Umhhh….
-Yeah… that would take about umhh….. like forever…..
-Thanks, but let’s leave as final option.

-4. Basically, the issue was that FS stores images on disk.
-In weird directory structures.
-And when records were deleted in DB, files on disk did not.
-Which made SQL Server think – db is corrupt.
-All I had to do is to figure out how to convert corrupted record into a directory path (no, I dont remember how to do it now), and go on disk and delete that path.
+All I had to do is to figure out how to convert corrupted record into a directory path (no, I don’t remember how to do it now), and go on disk and delete that path.
 Re-ran DBCC CHECKDB, and bam!
 I got one less error.
-After doing it another 39 times, all gone!

-5. There was a strong suspicion antivirus was involved, therefore reconfigured antivirus exceptions.
+There was a strong suspicion antivirus was involved, therefore reconfigured antivirus exceptions.

 RAM usage

-1. Another problem with filestream was how application retrieves the data.
-If app runs a “SELECT” statement to get a document and file size is 5MB, all 5MB go into SQL buffer, which means RAM memory.
 Do that for a ton of queries, (5MB times 500 request) and you talking about a ton of RAM wasted.
 Not only that, each 5MB document kicks out really useful data from the RAM.

-2. Recommendation: DO NOT USE SELECT to get your image.
+Recommendation: DO NOT USE SELECT to get your image.
 Use Win32 APIs instead from the app.
 That bypasses this problem and it works faster!

-1. This is not a SQL problem.
-It’s a poor app dev.
 Turns out app did not restrict users from uploading only allowed data type, like images or PDFs.
 And the app did not have size limit.
-So, we found EXE files uploaded, 300MB files, mp3, other junk files.

 AlwaysOn

-1. Mid way through all changes, we had to migrate to a new data center.
+Midway through all changes, we had to migrate to a new data center.
 Few things were done not to waste the opportunity.

-1. We moved away from pure Win Failover Cluster with shared storage to using AlwaysOn.
+• We moved away from pure Win Failover Cluster with shared storage to using AlwaysOn.

-2. Upgraded SQL version.
+• Upgraded SQL version.

-3. Used all best practices for Hardware, OS and SQL setup.
+• Used all best practices for Hardware, OS and SQL setup.

-2. For AlwaysOn, we could not put this file streamed db into the same availability group as user databases.
 It had to be its own AG Group.
-Which means that user dbs will not always be on the same server.
+Which means that user DBs will not always be on the same server.
 This creates a problem.
-Because we had queries reaching out from user db into file stream db.
-Not going to get into how we solved this, but we did.
-Point is that – it required a workaround.
-Because of damn File Stream monster.
+Because we had queries reaching out from user DB into file stream DB.

-3. AlwaysOn can use local storage.
+AlwaysOn can use local storage.
 That’s cool.
 What’s not cool, I now have to have disk space for this large sucker on each server.
 4 replicas, plus a DR site.
-That’s 5X the file stream db space.
+That’s 5X the file stream DB space.
 Plus, the backups.
 Plus disks are RAID’ed.
 Which all times, a TON of space is required.

-Popularity of FileStream
+Popularity of FILESTREAM

-2. There is only a single FileStream whitepaper.
+2. There is only a single FILESTREAM whitepaper.

-• Look how many reviews book has.
+3. There is only a single book about FILESTREAM.
+Look how many reviews book has.
 One!
 And it’s a good book.
 But that should tell you only a very few companies ever adopted this feature!

 DB growth projections

-1. At some point, we decided to look at growth projections.
+At some point, we decided to look at growth projections.
 DB was doubling in size every 9-11mo.
-Umhhh….
-Wait…what?
-You saying that next year, this problem will be twice as big?
-Damn… I better leave this ticking bomb for someone else.
-Yes, that thought, crossed my mind! 😊

-2. The only way to deal with this is to re-architect.
+The only way to deal with this is to re-architect.

 Conclusion

-There are very few uses cases for SQL Server FileStream feature usage.
+There are very few uses cases for SQL Server FILESTREAM feature usage.

-There are a lot of ways how to storing files inside SQL Server can hurt.
-And the only way to have unlimited growth is to NOT to store files inside the SQL Server.
+The only way to have unlimited growth is to NOT to store files inside the SQL Server.

 In our case – the only way was to re-architect.